lambui/final_proj/readme.txt

 Linux:
  - Type make to compile the application
- - The makefile will compile all .cpp files in the folder
+ - The makefile will compile all .acpp files in the folder
  - Edit the makefile to change the name of the executable

 Windows: